kristinemlarson/gnssrefl/docs/pages/file_structure.md

 Example filename: ONSA00SWE_R_20213050000_01D_30S_MO.rnx

+**NMEA**

+NMEA formats can be translated to SNR using <code>nmea2snr</code>.
+Inputs are similar to <code>rinex2snr</code>: 4char station name, year, and day of year NMEA files are assumed to be stored as:

+$REFL_CODE + /nmea/ABCD/2021/ABCD0030.21.A

+for station ABCD in year 2021 and day of year 3.

+NMEA files may be gzipped.

+nmea2snr needs better in-code documentation.

+**Orbit files**

-Input orbit files: we have tried our best to make the orbit files relatively invisible to users.
+We have tried our best to make the orbit files relatively invisible to users.
 But for the sake of completeness, we are either using broadcast navigation files in the RINEX 2.11 format or precise orbits in the sp3 format.